-The privacy of all parties will be maintained to the greatest extent possible while at the same time allowing the University to promptly respond and ensure that the University community is safe and a hostile free environment.
+The privacy of all parties will be maintained to the greatest extent possible while at the same time allowing the University to respond promptly and ensure that the University community is a safe and hostile free environment.
 The University will honor the victim's decision to file a formal complaint and to keep the matter confidential.
-If the victim decides not to file a formal complaint, it will be explained that the incident will be documented to comply with University officials reporting requirements.
-However, the identity of the victim will remain confidential and consent will be obtained from the victim to file a formal complaint.
+If the victim decides not to file a formal complaint, explain that the incident will be documented to comply with University officials reporting requirements to include the occurrence in an annual report that discloses campus crime statistics.
+This statistical report does not include any identifying information about the survivor to keep his/her identity confidential.
+However, consent will be obtained from the victim to file a formal complaint.